AlanOC123/fssd2025-module-four-assessment-source-code/README.md

 5. **Run Migrations & Seed:**
    * After the first build, go to your Web Service's "Shell" tab.
    * Run flask db upgrade to apply your database migrations.
-   * Run flask seed-db to add the themes, identities, and test user.
+   * Run flask seed-db to add the default themes and identity templates.
+   * If running into a migration error, delete the migration/versions directory and create a new empty one.
+Then
 6. **Deploy:**
    * Trigger a manual deploy.
 Your application will be live at the URL provided by Render.